vedi/cocos2dx-store/README.md

 > Your behaviour is an addition to the default behaviour implemented by SOOMLA.
 You don't replace SOOMLA's behaviour.

-The `Soomla.Soomla` class is where all events go through.
-To handle various events, create your own event handler, a class that implements `Soomla.EventHandler`, and add it to the `Soomla.Soomla` class:
+The `Soomla` class is where all events go through.
+To handle various events, create your own event handler, a class that implements `Soomla.EventHandler`, and add it to the `Soomla` class:

-    Soomla.soomla.addEventHandler(yourEventHandler);
+    Soomla.addEventHandler(yourEventHandler);

 ## Error Handling